xcart/xcart-docs/_pages/kb_en/modules/xc4_to_xc5_migration_wizard/using_the_xc4_to_xc5_migration_wizard.md

     If you wish to just try the migration in demo mode this time, select the **Demo migration** option at the top of the page:
     ![xc5_mw_step4_3.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step4_3.png)
+    More info on Demo migration is available {% link "here" ref_37NAeGlf#demo-migration %}.

     Then click **Save and continue**:
     ![xc5_mw_step4_4.png]({{site.baseurl}}/attachments/ref_Ah935naM/xc5_mw_step4_4.png)